lindsayserrano20/my-first-repo/README.md

 **BSIT 2B**

-I feel like my path doesnt belong in IT industry but look at me... still studying IT:>> Anyways, always be happy and healty we live everday but only die once.
+Hello eVeRyOnE Im LiNdSaY!
+I love painting and playing instrument to ease my mind when everthing feels like its going to collapse.
+Anyways, always be happy and healty we live everday but only die once.